-Women feel that if they have their own money then what’s the problem?
+Women feel that if they have their own money, what’s the problem?
 They can pay for things.

 This emasculates a man.
-I wish I could share some of my many emails I get from women who have supported their guy only to see him exit without any reason in their view.
+I wish I could share some of my many emails I get from women who have supported their guy only to see him exit without any reason.

-The man had not fulfilled his ride on the conveyor belt to manhood which states he must be able to provide which means having money!
-Look to your list, remember?
+The man had not fulfilled his ride on the conveyor belt to manhood, which states he must be able to provide, which means having money!
+Look back to your list.
+Remember?

-It can because we don’t think like you!
-My new book, The 10 Secrets You Need To Know About Men, hammers home this concept.
+It compares because we don’t think like you!
+My book, The 10 Secrets You Need To Know About Men, hammers home this concept.

-I would not fight me on this, instead, take it as fact and you now hold one more key to getting what you want from a man by knowing the importance of money in his world.
-You will know not to date a man who can’t afford to take you out on a date.
-Red flags will flash when you find out your 35 year old date still lives with mom.
+I would not fight me on this, instead, take it as fact.
+You now hold one more key to getting what you want from a man by knowing the importance of money in his world.
+You now know not to date a man who can’t afford to take you out on a date.
+Red flags will flash when you find out your 35 year-old date still lives with mom.